MicrosoftDocs/dynamics-365-intelligent-order-management/topics/create-new-provider.md

     1. Initialize the execution result and any other processing variables.

-    2. Acknowledge the start of the action execution.
+    2. Acknowledge the start of the action execution by using the **Start Provider Action Execution** Dataverse action.
 This will allow the pipeline to track, retry, and display the processing state within Intelligent Order Management.
 Add the following information.

         1. **ProviderActionExecutionEventId:** This value was passed into the action as an input parameter in step 1.